Priyasvasan-github/cafeTownTestAutomation/README.md

 I have added sample test results here in the repository under folder **_`Final report After execution`_**

-When the project is cloned into Local reporting of test results can be seen if we open **_`index.html`_** from Test Reports on Final run folder.
+When the project is cloned into Local, test results reporting can be seen if we open **_`index.html`_** from Final report After execution folder.

 Kindly let me know if you need any further Information.
 You can contact me on my emailID.